How to Downsize for Full-Time Travel

 The first step is to take stock of what you actually own.

-You’d be surprised how much stuff just gets forgotten about– things in closets, boxes in the attic, random bags in the garage, seasonal decor you bought 5 years ago and never used again, all that sort of stuff.
+You’d be surprised how much stuff gets forgotten about in daily life.
+All those things in closets, the many boxes in the attic, random bags in the garage, seasonal decor you bought 5 years ago and never used again, all that sort of stuff.
+If you don’t use it daily, it kind of fades to the background and stops being noticed.

-I was only staying in a room when I started downsizing for travel, but even then I had stuff in a storage room that I put over there “temporarily” and then forgot about for a few years.
-Pulling everything out and into the open was mind-blowing, because I didn’t realize I had THAT much stuff.
+I was only living in a single room when I started downsizing for travel, but even then I had stuff that I forgot about for a few years.
+Pulling everything out and into the open was mind-blowing, because I didn’t realize I had THAT much waiting for me to find it again.

 The goal is to basically see the total amount of things you’ll need to process.
 Ideally this’ll start at MINIMUM 6 months before your travel start date, and up to a year before if you’re sorting through an entire house.